Polyvagal Physical Therapy

 What Is the Polyvagal Theory?

-The Polyvagal Theory, developed by Dr. Stephen Porges, provides a new lens through which to view the nervous system.
+The Polyvagal Theory, developed by Dr. Stephen Porges, provides a lens through which to view the nervous system.
 Traditionally, the autonomic nervous system has been divided into two branches: the sympathetic (fight or flight) and parasympathetic (rest and digest).
 Polyvagal Theory refines this by identifying three states the body can cycle through:

 1. Ventral Vagal – A state of calm connection, where healing and movement thrive